 What skill sets and resources are most needed?

-- Engineers who can develop new clean technology and alternative energy sources.
+Engineers who can develop new clean technologies, negative emissions technologies, or infrastructure around alternative energy sources.

 Who is already working on this problem?

 There are many organisations working on climate change in general.
 For example, nonprofits like Project Drawdown collect and research potential climate interventions, activist organizations like 350.org lobby governments to reduce emissions, and groups like Climate Action Tracker aim to keep tabs on progress toward or away from climate goals.
 A notable foundation working on encouraging government adoption of mitigation policies is ClimateWorks.

 Do graduate study in economics, public policy, or a related field, and try to determine the best policy-related solutions to extreme climate change, or investigate the likelihood and nature of the worst possible economic and political effects of climate change.

 Work in policy, academia, or nonprofits to develop strategies for mitigating the worst economic and political impacts of climate change, or to help society develop resilience in case extreme climate change does happen.

 ‘Current national commitments’ here refers to Nationally Determined Contributions (NDCs) promised as part of the 2015 Paris Agreement.
 Rogeli et. al. (2016) estimate that if all countries fulfill their NDCs, but they do not grow more aggressive over time, we have a 90% chance of not exceeding a rise of 4.7 ºC, and a 50% chance of not exceeding a rise of 3.5 ºC (relative to 1850 – 1900) by 2100.
 These estimates are based on pessimistic assumptions about the scenarios involved, including that the conditions on states’ conditional NDCs are not met.
 See table 1 on p.
 4 for the full range of projections.↩